mbergal/resume/README.markdown

 Implemented front-ends using HTML, LESS (DotLess) and JavaScript

 Implemented back-ends using C#, LINQ for SQL, EF 4.0 SQL Server and PowerShell.
-Used TDD and NUnit for writing BDD-Style unit and integration tests.
+Used TDD and NUnit for writing BDD-style unit and integration tests.

 Implemented shared between projects library of components to codify best practices (for front-end as well as for back-end).